 The original scheme ran from 2013 to July 2015, when the government stopped supporting the Green Deal Finance Company.
-Some private companies continued offering Green Deal loans though.
+Some private companies continue offering Green Deal loans, however.

 In 2017, the Green Deal Finance Company began offering loans for selected energy efficient home improvements again, backed by private investors.